-Purchasing a home can be a rewarding experience, but there may be delays in the closing due to situations that could have been avoided.
-Although closing procedures vary from state to state, having an understanding of what may be required at closing and preparing accordingly will help your settlement process go as smoothly as possible.
+Purchasing a home can be a rewarding experience!
+But, there may be delays in the closing.
+Avoid closing delays with our tips.
+Keep in mind, situations can be avoided, too!
+Closing procedures vary from state to state.
+Therefore, having an understanding of what you need at closing will help your settlement process go as smoothly.

 Your lender may require additional documentation or inspections (roof, septic, water, etc.) in order to comply with loan underwriting requirements.
-To expedite the processing of your loan, submit all lender requested documentation in a timely fashion.
+To expedite the process, submit all lender requested documentation in a timely fashion.

-If a home warranty product is being provided and shown on contract, advise the closing agent of the purchase amount to be collected.
+Next, if a home warranty product is being provided and shown on contract, advise the closing agent.
+Additionally, tell them the purchase amount to be collected.

 Your lender will require a copy of the policy(s) and a paid receipt prior to closing.
-The lender’s full name and address must be shown on the policy.
+Also, the policy must show the lender’s full name and address.

-Written approval of the sale may be required from the Condominium Association.
+Condominium associations require written approval of sales.
 Your closing agent must have this approval form in order to close.
 Be sure to make application early in order to avoid any delay in closing.

-If you are unable to attend the closing, provide the address where the closing documents should be mailed and a contact phone number.
+Lastly, provide your address so closing documents can be mailed if you are unable to attend closing.
+Include a contact phone number.
 Your signature on certain affidavits, loan documents and other closing documents may require the services of a notary.

 To learn more, check out the following flyers for more information..